 - a.
-In the navigation area, click the Resources icon - , and then click All Systems. - b.
+In the navigation area, click the Resources icon - b.
 Click the system name in which you want to activate the logical partition. - c.
 Select logical partitions that you want to activate. - d.
 In the content pane, click Actions > Activate. - e.
 Click OK. - 4.
 To verify that the logical partition start policy is set to User-Initiated, complete the following steps: